Takshshah-16/FNP-Sales-Analysis/README.md

 ![image](https://github.com/user-attachments/assets/323364f2-f302-42a4-bea9-48f9d6161b7d)

+### **Problem statement**
+FNP faces challenges in understanding its sales performance across diverse products, occasions, and regions, hindering its ability to make data-driven decisions for maximizing revenue and operational efficiency.
+With datasets encompassing customer demographics, product details, and order history, there was a need for a centralized system to visualize key metrics such as revenue trends, best-selling products, and geographical performance.
+Seasonal spikes during festivals like Diwali and Raksha Bandhan highlight opportunities for inventory optimization, while underperforming categories like Plants require targeted strategies for growth.
+To address these gaps, the FNP Sales Analysis Dashboard was developed using Excel, incorporating interactive filters, pivot tables, and visualizations to empower stakeholders with actionable insights and facilitate effective decision-making.

+---

 ### **Objective**
 The Sales Analysis Dashboard is designed to provide actionable insights into key performance metrics across products, occasions, cities, and categories, facilitating informed decision-making for maximizing revenue and operational efficiency.

----

 ### **Datasets Used**
 The project utilizes the following datasets from FNP: